 Trump administration backs Asian-Americans in Harvard case

-WASHINGTON (AP) — The Trump administration on Thursday sided with Asian-American students suing Harvard University over the Ivy League school's consideration of race in its admissions policy.
+WASHINGTON (AP) — The Justice Department on Thursday sided with Asian-American students suing Harvard University over the Ivy League school's consideration of race in its admissions policy, the latest step in the Trump administration's effort to encourage race-neutral admissions practices.

-The lawsuit, filed by Students For Fair Admission on behalf of the students, argues that Harvard discriminates against Asian-American applicants.

 Harvard didn't immediately respond to a request for comment, but the school has disputed the claims in previous filings.